Last updated on May 20th, 2022

 Wait!
 Before you pick out the first nice-looking sink that you see for your new kitchen, you may want to step back and think about how you use your kitchen sink and what your family’s habits around it are.

 Do you use it for washing dishes or just for rinsing them before you put them into the dishwasher?
 If your sink experiences heavy traffic, you might think of giving it more strength with granite composite or stainless steel.
 Also, do you drop heavy cookware into it?
-In which case, you might chip or scratch a porcelain or enamel-coated sink.
+In which case, you might chip or scratch a porcelain or an enamel-coated sink.

 Confused?
 Well, don’t be.
 Here’s a quick guide to the kitchen sink options available in the Indian market, and the pros and cons of using them, all chalked out clearly for you.
 Just skim through before you go sink-shopping!